boolean-uk/team-dev-server-ex-2410-team3/README.md

 - **You should always verify these changes locally before committing your work.**
 - If your server is already running when you changed the `openapi.yaml` file, you will need to stop and restart your server.
 - Once verified, stage and commit the changes on the same branch where you changed the behaviour of the API.

+## Seeded Data

+Please review the [./prisma/seed.js](./prisma/seed.js) file to see the data that is seeded into the database when you run `npx prisma migrate reset`.

+The users that are seeded can be used to test the API endpoints and to log into the client app.

 ## DATABASE ERD